 Sega Dreamcast also had the capabilities for VGA and that is why a special VGA cable was also released at the same.

 It was the first-ever games console to have motion controllers.

 Shenmue and Shenmue 2 were the two most expensive games ever made for the Dreamcast.
 The first costing $47 million to make, and the second in the squeal costing a whooping $70 million!

 The CDs used in this console were easily readable from the standard CD-ROM drives.

-At the time of its release, it was the only games console that had a hit game on every genre.
+At the time of its release, it was the only game console that had a hit game in every genre.

-It is said that the Xbox console was inspired from the Sega Dreamcast.
+It is said that the Xbox console was inspired by the Sega Dreamcast.